icon

 When the price of everything is going up, it's essential to keep an eye on how your premium compares to the average and to shop around for a better deal.

 Rate increases don't affect policyholders equally.
 For example, suppose a company raises premiums by 5%.
 In that case, policyholders with poor driving and insurance histories may see their rate rise by that much.
-At the same time, long-time customers with good track records may not notice a difference.
+At the same time, long-time customers with good track records may only see a slight change in their premium, if at all.

-The table below outlines the rate changes approved by the Financial Services Regulatory of Ontario (FSRA) in 2023.
+The table below outlines the rate changes approved by the Financial Services Regulatory of Ontario (FSRA) set to take effect in 2024.

 Insurer Insurer group Approved rate change % Date effective